Vejron/kanbanista/src/tutorial/part-4-crud.md

-# Adding create, update, and delete functionality
+# Create, update, and delete

-Now that we have something basic that kind of works, let's add some more functionality to our application.
-We'll add the ability to create, update, and delete tasks.
+Now that we have something basic that kind of works, let's add the ability to **create**, **update**, and **delete** tasks.

 ## The TaskView

 Let's add a new view to our application.
 This view will be responsible for creating, updating, and deleting tasks.
 We'll call it `TaskView`.
 We'll also add a new route to our application that will point to this view.
-Create a new file called `TaskView.vue` in the `src/views` directory and add the following code:
+Create a file called `TaskView.vue` in the `src/views` directory and fill it with the following content:

 ```ts
 <script setup lang="ts">